 A6.
-Adult Program of Assertive Community Treatment Estimated annual number to be served in FY 14/15, 15/16 & 16/17 750 Annual Budgeted funds for FY 14/15, 15/16 & 16/17 \$9,731,926 Estimated Annual Cost Per Client \$12,976
+Adult Program of Assertive Community Treatment

+Annual Budgeted funds for FY 14/15, 15/16 & 16/17 \$9,731,926

 The Adult Program of Assertive Community Treatment (PACT) in Orange County targets high risk or at risk underserved populations, such as the monolingual Pacific Asian community, Transitional Age Youth, and adults who have a chronic mental illness.
 Individuals qualifying for PACT services have been psychiatrically hospitalized multiple times in the last year.
 In addition, treatment at a lower level of care has failed to keep the person engaged in services.
 PACT teams serve consumers who are most in need of treatment due to multiple hospitalizations or incarcerations and have not been able to access appropriate treatment.
 Assertive Community Treatment is a best practices model and Orange county PACT teams work to further their fidelity to this model.